 One thing to remember, the season is winding down.
 If you like this recipe, I’d like to encourage you to stock up on zucchini soon to to freeze and preserve for the winter ahead.
 All you need to do is shred the zucchini into 8 cup portions and freeze it.

-Also, this crust can be made gluten free by substituting the flour for almond flour.
+Also, this crust can be made gluten free by substituting the flour for rolled oat flour.